 Chihuahuas have an impressive lifespan of up to 20 years!
 They are one of the longest living breeds today.

 - See also: Gray dog breeds!

 This miniature version of their Doberman big brothers may just think they’re the biggest of all.
 When it comes to movement, this breed doesn’t know how to stop.
 They are super active, typically hyper, and always ready to romp around.
 Because they feel they’re so large and in charge, they tend to boss bigger dogs around and chase smaller animals.
 Most of them can’t be trusted off the leash, either.
 They rule all and won’t bother coming back to a calling plea.
 But they do love snuggles and cuddling in bed with their humans.

 Miniature Pinschers have impressive lifespans as well, living an estimated 15 years average.

 This little Lancashire Heeler is another long-bodied brown and black dog with short legs.
 They look much like their Corgi cousins, but they are unique in their own way.
 Because they are bred for herding in all elements, they have water-resistant coats.
 Their purpose causes them to be very energetic and vigorous.
 They do very well with families but may just love the outdoors more.
 Having lots of room for this breed to roam is the key to their happiness.
 They’re brilliant, but on their terms, so training with firmness is crucial.

 Lancashire Heelers have moderately long lives.
 They live an estimated 12-15 years typically.

 It’s quite interesting to see the differences in breeds that share the same coloring.
 Producing strong bloodlines and stable breed traits is something that took patience, perseverance, and determination.
-But thanks to humans throughout history, we can admire these dogs for the beauty they have even still today.
+But thanks to humans throughout history, we can admire these black and brown dogs for the beauty they have even still today.